-On June 1, 2015, I will be limiting my engraving services for most score work.
+I am limiting my engraving services for most score work.
 I will continue to take a small number of scores, preferably unusual notation and without hard deadlines.
-I am now accepting a limited number of additional students for mentoring/challenging in composition.
+I am accepting additional students for mentoring/challenging in composition.

 Composition Sessions, In Person or Online